Born: October 6, 1906 in Philadelphia, PA, USA

 an untimely demise!
 In spite of his initial disdain of Diane, Chico saves her twice more; the first

 time when she tries to kill herself with his knife (she felt she could no longer live without hope) and

 the second when she's nearly arrested by the police along with her sister.
-He valiantly claims she
+He valiantly claims she is

-arrives to investigate their marriage claim.
+to investigate their marriage claim.

 As the film progresses, the two fall deeply in love but, just as they marry, Chico is called to serve in

 World War I. They promise to think of each other every day at their moment of parting; 11 AM.

 Despite all appearances to the contrary, the film has a happy ending.